Marketing | Creative | Strategy

 That’s right folks!
 A sequel… and let me say something right off the bat.
 I know that most sequels are never as good as the original, but I’m going to go ahead and say that THIS one finally is.
 (If you are just stumbling on this for the first time, you can get a full backstory in our How to Develop a "Build a Box" Product in Shopify article

 If you are an avid of our blog, please let us know because we don’t expect there are many of you and you should be rewarded somehow… anyway, in the first part of this blog, we discussed how to create what we call a “build a box”.
 Essentially it forms a parent child relationship between products so that you can build and mix and match all sorts of flavors of chocolates for example into one box.
-Of course there are a number of apps that you could use to do this, you are then inviting extra risk and a whole new tech support person you’ll have to befriend, so we wanted to find a way to do it just in shopify… and that is what we reference here.
+Of course there are a number of apps that you could use to do this, you are then inviting extra risk and a whole new tech support person you’ll have to befriend.
+So, we wanted to find a way to do it directly within Shopify… and that is what we reference in our guide on developing a Build-a-Box product in Shopify.

 Now, it’s time for part two.
 The original cast is back, but with a brand new plot twist.
 We created the “build a box” and everything was fine, but then our heroes encountered another hurdle.
 What if your client wants hundreds of flavors rather than just the 100 flavors that Shopify allows.